Soccer-Nice get back to winning ways at St Etienne amid fan problems | Sports-Games

 Nice bounced back from their first defeat of the season with a comprehensive 3-0 victory at lowly St Etienne that lifted them up to provisional third in the Ligue 1 standings on Saturday but there were more supporter worries for the southern club.

 Amine Gouiri, Calvin Stengs and Andy Delort scored to put the side, who slumped to a 1-0 defeat at Lorient on Wednesday, on 13 points from seven games.
-Christophe Galtier's side have one game in hand, against Olympique de Marseille, after the encounter was abandoned last month because of crowd trouble, for which Nice were docked a point.
+Christophe Galtier's side has one game in hand, against Olympique de Marseille, after the encounter was abandoned last month because of crowd trouble, for which Nice has docked a point.

 On Saturday, some 200 Nice fans had been authorised to enter St Etienne's stadium but only two dozen made it into the stands after local authorities said some supporters had been turned away for being drunk.
 "These prescriptions were not respected by a large majority of this group of supporters from Nice, among whom were many people in an advanced state of inebriation," the Loire prefecture said in a statement.